WRekim/snyk-notifications/README.md

-# snyk-notifications
+# Snyk Notifications

+## Description

-A script to modify Snyk notification settings for all organisations
+A script to modify Snyk notification settings for all organisations.

+## Commands
+- Run `node index.js`